AYUSH-ISHAN/Survival-Extinct/README.md

 # Survival-Extint : Reinforcement-Learning
-<B>INTRODUCTION :</B>
+<B>INTRODUCTION :</B><br>
 Survial Extint is an Reinforcement Learning based environment in which we have our agent who struggles for his survival to reach its destination, here we take it as Food.
-In his way he have to face his Enemy who is way more powerful than him.
-If they both have a dual with each other.
+In his way he have to face his Enemy who is way more powerful than him.<br> If they both have a dual with each other.
 Our agent is sure to fail !